 Counseling (either one-on-one or in a group setting) can improve mental well-being and quality of life for people with metastatic breast cancer .

 Social support from the group can ease some of the feelings of isolation that can separate you from well-meaning, but anxious friends and family members.

 Social support is important for everyone with breast cancer.
 However, people with metastatic breast cancer deal with issues that are quite different from those of people with early stage breast cancer.
-So, a support group tailored to people with metastatic cancer of any kind will be more helpful than a support group tailored to people with early stage breast cancer.
+So, a support group for people with metastatic cancer of any kind will be more helpful than a support group for people with early stage breast cancer.